denydeny1234/Beraria_H_Web_App/Brainstorm-(Discover-phase).md

-<span dir="">To kick off the project, I initiated a brainstorming session aimed at identifying potential challenges within the realm of event apps.
+<span dir="">To kick off the project, I initiated a brainstorming session with the marketing team aimed at identifying potential challenges within the realm of event apps.
 My objective was to proactively pinpoint issues that might arise in this domain, helping me prepare for a more comprehensive understanding of the landscape</span>:

 ![Denisa_Coteanu_BerariaH_Brainstorming_DiscoverPhase](uploads/1f50f8bdb03d4234eea379badaa12813/Denisa_Coteanu_BerariaH_Brainstorming_DiscoverPhase.png)